-Power reduction of VLSI systems is an important goal for system designs and much work has been done in this area as surveyed in [1].
+Power reduction of VLSI systems is an important goal for system design and much work has been done in this area, as surveyed in [1].
 While power reduction techniques can be applied at nearly every design abstraction level, many previous works have focused on the lower levels of abstraction.
-Recently, there is a focus on power reduction at the higher levels [2] where large power savings are possible merely by cutting down on wasted power.
-High-level power reduction mainly involves shutting down unnecessary portions of the circuit, thereby reducing the total amount of switching activities.
-Two areas of shutdown techniques for power reduction have appeared in recent literatures.
+Recently, there is a focus on power reduction at the higher levels [2] where large power savings are possible merely by cutting down on wasted switching activities.
+It has been found that the dynamic power due to capacitive charging and discharging as calculated from the equation where C is the loading capacitance in the circuit, V is the supply voltage, f is the clock frequency, and N is the switching frequency, accounts for over 90% of the total circuit power [3].
+Thus, high-level power reduction is obtained mainly by reducing the switching frequency from the outputs of the gates and this is made possible by shutting down unnecessary portions of the circuit.
+Two areas of shutdown techniques for power reduction have appeared in recent literature.